pedro-gutierrez/elixir-intro/README.md

 ### History

-* Originally developed in 1986 by Ericsson.
-* Joe Armstrong and Robert Virding main inventors
+* Originally developed in 1986 by Ericsson, by Joe Armstrong, Mike Williams and Robert Virding as the main inventors
 * Named after Danish mathematician and engineer Agner Krarup Erlang
 * Originally implemented in Prolog
 * Suitable for prototyping telephone exchanges, but too slow